xcart/xcart-docs/_pages/kb_en/modules/tax_exempt.md

 ![tax-exempt.png]({{site.baseurl}}/attachments/ref_6dA6W1gY/tax-exempt.png)

-If you need to prevent the tax-exempt customers from changing their tax numbers without your knowing disable the **Allow customers to modify their tax number after tax exemption is enabled** option on the Tax Exempt module settings page:
+If you need to prevent the tax-exempt customers from changing their tax numbers without your knowing disable the **Allow customers to modify their tax number after tax exemption is enabled** option on the Tax Exempt addon settings page:

 ![settings-page.png]({{site.baseurl}}/attachments/ref_6dA6W1gY/settings-page.png)

 {% note info %}

-To open the setting page, locate the Tax Exempt module in the Installed modules list as described in {% link "Managing addons" ref_gTOegEua %} and click **Settings**:
+To open the setting page, locate the Tax Exempt addon in the Installed Addons list as described in {% link "Managing Addons" ref_gTOegEua %} and click **Settings**:

 ![installed.png]({{site.baseurl}}/attachments/ref_6dA6W1gY/installed.png)
 {% endnote %}